Lahmu: Iconography and character

-Laḫmu is depicted as a bearded man wearing a red garment (tillû) Some texts mention a spade as the attribute of Lahmu.
+Laḫmu is depicted as a bearded man wearing a red garment (tillû).
+Some texts mention a spade as the attribute of Lahmu.
 The artistic representations are sometimes called "naked heroes" in literature.

 Lahmu were associated with water.
 They were generally believed to be servants of Enki/Ea (and later on of his son Marduk as well), and were described as the doorkeepers of his temple in Eridu and possibly as the "guardians of the sea" known from some versions of the Atra-Hasis.
 Some texts list as many as 50 Lahmu in such roles.
-It's possible they were initially river spirits believed to take care of domestic and wild animals.
+It is possible they were initially river spirits believed to take care of domestic and wild animals.